 - Step 6 Chermoula Marok Chicken

-- Step 8 In your cast iron pot melt the ghee on medium-high.
+- Step 8 In a dutch oven pot melt the ghee on medium-high.

 - Step 9 Wash and rub dry your chicken.
 Salt and pepper both sides.

 - Step 10 Fry the chicken on both sides until golden brown.
 Careful it does spit!
 You’ll need to use the lid half-cocked to cover the cast iron pot.

 - Step 11 Once browned on both sides, turn off heat off.

 - Step 12 With the bone side down, add the lemon, onion, and garlic to the pot.
 Make sure the cut side of the garlic is face down in the pot.